 Single people surround us; they form a significant portion of the population.
 Yet, most Churches seem to give little thought to formulating a strategy for ministry to them (and with them).

 Why does this bother me?
 I have a significant number of unmarried relatives and friends who are single.
-My interactions with them have made me sensitive to some of the issues they face while attending Church.
+My interactions with them have made me sensitive to some of their issues while attending Church.

 I don’t pretend to speak for all singles.
-But I can bring attention to the concerns that some of them shared with me and possible solutions.
+But I can bring attention to some of the concerns they shared with me and possible solutions.

-There are three specific ways that Churches have unintentionally harmed the single unmarried portions of their congregations.
+There are three specific ways that Churches have failed in the singles ministry and unintentionally harmed the single unmarried portions of their congregations.

 In Singles Ministry, We Have Equated Marriage With Spiritual Maturity, And Singleness With Immaturity.